 - Growing our inclusive, caring Catholic community - Nurturing faith, discovering talents and cultivating ambition - Transforming each other through integrity, courage and service enabling everyone at St Matthew Academy to flourish.

-The Academy recognises that the sucessful development of our pupils depends fullo on an effective partnership of Academy, parents and pupils.
+The Academy recognises that the sucessful development of our pupils depends fully on an effective partnership between Academy staff, parents/carers and pupils.
 Together we commit ourselves to the following:

 The Academy will: